There are a LOT of planned projects for Disney World Resort hotels.

 “Hey, Disney” Devices

-Disney announced that, as part of the 50th Anniversary celebrations in Disney World, they will be introducing new “Hey Disney!” devices into hotel rooms.
+Disney World is introducing new “Hey Disney!” devices into hotel rooms.
 “Hey Disney!” is a “magical companion” that uses Alexa technology for supported Amazon Echo devices to assist guests with a variety of questions and requests.

-The devices will be able to answer questions, set alarms, introduce guests to Disney characters, and more.
-Disney has said that you can even ask, “Hey Disney!
+The devices can answer questions, set alarms, introduce guests to Disney characters, and more.
+You can even ask, “Hey Disney!
 Can we have some extra towels?” and a Cast Member will bring them to your room.

 And that’s it so far for our look at ALL the changes announced for Disney World’s hotels!
 We’re sure Disney has plenty more projects in the works, so stay tuned with DFB for all the latest news and updates.